 The unique career of Wolfgang Amadeus Mozart and above all the story of The Magic Flute, one of the most celebrated works in operatic history, might have been very different had he not had an equally charismatic genius of opera and theatre at his side: Emanuel Schikaneder.

-The musical is unique in its subject matter and staging.
-The opulent set is inspired by the Baroque.
-More than 600 electric candles produce the period lighting effects.
-The lavish costumes are made in part from valuable historic cloth, and the superb orchestration is inspired by the music of the late Baroque and Mozart’s compositional genius.
+The musical is unique in the story it tells and its staging.
+The opulent set is inspired by a real Baroque theatre.
+More than 600 electric candles produce authentic period lighting effects.
+The lavish costumes are made partly from valuable historic fabric, and the superb orchestration is inspired by the music of the late Baroque and Mozart’s compositional genius.
 These elements frame likeable yet realistic characters, a finely drawn social setting, stirring songs full of passion and zest for life, and a script full of sharp witticisms that brings the violent clashes in life and love between the two main characters unforgettably to life.

 Emanuel Schikaneder, born in 1751, found fame as an actor, singer, director and playwright but above all as Vienna’s leading theatrical impresario throughout the late 18th and early 19th centuries.
 At Vienna's Freihaustheater he landed his biggest hit with the revolutionary German-language opera The Magic Flute.
 Schikaneder not only wrote the libretto but also played the bird catcher Papageno at the premiere, which was conducted by Mozart himself.
 The opera earned Schikaneder so much that he was able to build a new theatre: the Theater an der Wien, still one of Vienna's best-known and most successful theatres and the oldest and most historically significant of the VBW’s venues.